The many he helped now want to help him

 “It was just difficult,” he said when asked how he reacted to the help.
 “I’m used to being the one offering help.”

-So far, a gofundme page set up for Fallon and other fundraisers have collected just under $11,000, with a goal to raise $60,000 to buy a van.
+So far, a GoFundMe page set up for Fallon and other fundraisers has collected just under $11,000, with a goal to raise $60,000 to buy a van.

 Whether or not a new vehicle replaces his current ride, Fallon remains positive about his life and not focused on what he does not have.